Representer Theorem

 In kernel density estimation, we define kernels centered at data points $x_i$: $1/hK(\frac{x_i-.}{h})$.
 But, in Hilbert space, there are no data points yet (i.e., $x_i$), and we instead have parameter $x_j$.
 Furthermore, those $\alpha_j$ are arbitrary and could be either positive or negative.
 On the other hand, in kernel density estimation, those $\alpha_j$ are uniformly distributed like $1/n$.

-Now let’s define norms and inter products in this space:
+Now let’s define norms and inner products in this space:

 $$ ||f||_K = <f,f>_K $$